Khana-Coralde/Khana-Coralde/README.md

 - 📫 How to reach me: Discord (Kasey💀#9950)
 - 😄 Pronouns: She/her
 - ⚡ Fun fact: I like cats, coffee and lofi
-- :notebook_with_decorative_cover: Interested in learning: game development and AI ( like jarvis from ironman).
+- :notebook_with_decorative_cover: Interested in learning: game development and AI ( like Jarvis from ironman).

 :point_right: I'll be updating this as time goes by.